archway-network/archway-docs/docs/overview/about.md

 In addition to using the predefined Cosmos modules, Archways uses two custom modules for additional features of the network:

 - **Rewards** - Calculates and distributes rewards to smart contracts based on the transaction volume it brings to the network.
-- **Tracking** - Enables the tracking of gas consumption on a per transaction basis.
+- **Tracking** - Enables the tracking of gas consumption on a transaction basis.

 Archway creates a Cosmos SDK-based chain with support for WASM smart contract execution that rewards developers for using the deployed smart contracts.

-The combination of both predefined Comsos modules and customs Archway modules allow the network to deliver the below features:
+The combination of both predefined Cosmos modules and customs Archway modules allows the network to deliver the following features:

 - [Fee reward to the developers](#economic-overview)
 - [Gas rebate to end users](#gas-rebates)